bukhosomhlahlo/Into-to-HTML-CSS/README.md

     To create a definition list, we use specific elements.
 The term or key is enclosed in a "dt" tag, which stands for definition term.
 The description or value is enclosed in a "dd" tag, which stands for definition description.
 We can have multiple descriptions for each term by using multiple  tags.
 The entire list is wrapped in a "dl" tag, representing the definition list.
 Interestingly, the "dd" tags and ""dt" tags are placed side by side without any additional wrapper around them.
 This is simply how a definition list is structured.

 #### HTML Quotes
+Itroducing the quotes.
+We use the "blockquote" tag for longer quotationsand the "q" tag for the shorther quotation.
+To attribute the quote to the cited individuals, we can use the "cite" element.
+And to distinguish the quote from the surrounding text, we can wrap the whole thing in "blockquote" or "q"  element.